Gtalen/applied-statistics/README.md

 ## Repository Content

+- problems.ipynb: Jupyter Notebook containing solutions, simulations, and explanations
+- requirements.txt: Python dependencies required to run the notebook
 - README.md: Overview of the assessment and approach
-- problems.ipynb: Jupyter Notebook containin solutions, simulations, and explanations
-- requirements.txt: Python dependencies required to run the notebook
+- License.md: Contains the license copyright information

 ## How to Run